|

 calendars are provided in the 'man pcal' page, available once

-pcal has been installed on your system.
-The content of the 'man'
+PCAL has been installed on your system.
+The content of the 'man' page is

-page is also available in the equivalent HTML, PostScript, and text
+also available in the equivalent HTML, PostScript, and text versions,

-versions, both via this website (see the links above) and included with the
+both via this website (see the links above) and included with the PCAL

 -